Skip to content

 Geography

-• Last updated: 23 March 2023
+• Updated: 23 March 2023

-At Fairburn we recognise that geography is all around us.
+Geography is a living, breathing subject, constantly adapting itself to change.
+It is dynamic and relevant.
+For me geography is a great adventure with a purpose.
+Geography is a subject which holds the key to our future.’
+Sir Michael Palin At Fairburn we recognise that geography is all around us.
 It is influential in understanding our world, provoking questioning about the natural world and its influences on us as humans.
 And equally, how humans effect the world now and in the future.

 At Fairburn we love that geography can be found all around us, from the awe and wonder of watching a thunderstorm while safely standing behind a window to noticing the, often subtle, changes in land use as you walk through a town.
 Geography helps us make sense of the world through a combination of our personal experiences and the opportunity to explore the varied viewpoints of others.
 It provokes questions about the relationship between the human and physical, or natural world; how on the one hand mountains, rivers and the climate might influence where we build our houses or how we move from place to place, whilst on the other the effect that building our settlements and carrying out our daily routines might be having on the planet.